UO-CS210/enrollment/docs/HOWTO.md

 approach is not the _only_ reasonable approach, it is one reasonable approach for someone who is not already committed to R, Pandas, or Anaconda.
+Our purpose in this project is to understand some of the basic techniques used in building those more sophisticated tools.

 ## Steps